AutoVision-cloud/SSL-ViT-lowlabel-highdata/README.md

 ## Usage
 ### Dataset Preparation
-Please follow the instruction in [FRN](https://github.com/Tsingularity/FRN) for few-shot learning and [RevisitDML](https://github.com/Confusezius/Revisiting_Deep_Metric_Learning_PyTorch) for image retrieval to download the datasets and put all the datasets in `data` folder.
+Please follow the instruction in [FRN](https://github.com/Tsingularity/FRN) for few-shot image classification and [RevisitDML](https://github.com/Confusezius/Revisiting_Deep_Metric_Learning_PyTorch) for zero-shot image retrieval to download the datasets and put all the datasets in `data` folder.